-Mathematics Course Descriptions

-MATH 103 Intermediate Algebra with Review - 4 Credit Hours MATH 104 Intermediate Algebra - 3 Credit Hours MATH 105 Survey of College Mathematics - 3 Credit Hours MATH 117 College Algebra: Foundations & Equations - 2 Credit Hours MATH 118 College Algebra: Functions & Graphs - 2 Credit HoursSpring This course is a continuation of MATH 117.
-This course covers the following topics: functions, coordinates and graphs as well as polynomial, exponential and logarithmic functions.
-Success in this course and MATH 117 will equate to MATH 120 College Algebra.
-Prerequisite: MATH 117.
-MATH 120 College Algebra - 3 Credit Hours MATH 121 Precalculus - 3 Credit HoursSpring Introduction and review of exponential, logarithmic, trigonometric functions and their graphs.
-Trigonometric identities, inverse trigonometric functions, trigonometric equations, application of trigonometric functions, complex number system and problem-solving using graphing calculator and computer.
-Prerequisite: MATH 120 or Math ACT score of 24 or above.
-MATH 131 Introduction to Trigonometry - 1 Credit Hour MATH 145 Calculus I - 4 Credit Hours - Fall This is the first course in the calculus series at the university and is designed for students studying mathematics, science, engineering, or business.
+Mathematic Mathematics Course Descriptions MATH 103 Intermediate Algebra with Review - 4 Credit Hours MATH 104 Intermediate Algebra - 3 Credit Hours MATH 105 Survey of College Mathematics - 3 Credit Hours MATH 107 College Algebra with Review - 4 Credit Hours MATH 117 College Algebra: Foundations & Equations - 2 Credit Hours MATH 118 College Algebra: Functions & Graphs - 2 Credit Hours MATH 120 College Algebra - 3 Credit Hours MATH 121 Precalculus - 3 Credit Hours MATH 131 Introduction to Trigonometry - 1 Credit Hour MATH 145 Calculus I - 4 Credit Hours - Fall This is the first course in the calculus series at the university and is designed for students studying mathematics, science, engineering, or business.
 The course covers key concepts such as functions, limits, continuity, derivates, applications of differential calculus in graphic, antiderivatives, and the definite integral.
 Prerequisite: MATH 121 or Math ACT of 26 or ALEKS of 76.
-MATH 208 Cooperation & Competition: An Introduction to Game Theory - 3 Credit Hours.
+MATH 208 Cooperation & Competition: An Introduction to Game Theory - 3 Credit Hours Even Year Spring When should you cooperate and when should you compete?
+In either case, which of your options is most likely to get you what you want?
+Game theory is the study of interactions between people, businesses, animal species or anything that can make decisions.
+This includes interactions where both parties are trying to maximize their profit, interactions where participants try to outsmart one another to get elected, or even interactions where one creature is trying to eat the other.
+This course will discuss the mathematical underpinnings of game theory, and use these techniques to critique, analyze and understand human interactions in a variety of realms, such as society, politics and economics.
+Game theory can also be used as a tool for analyzing literature, modeling biological systems and clarifying issues in religion and philosophy, all of which will be addressed.
+Prerequisite: ENGL 121 and either MATH